ovh/docs/pages/platform/databases/databases_11_resize_your_cluster_storage/guide.en-gb.md

 ## Objective

-This guide aims to explain how to adjust the storage space of your cluster according to your needs
+Learn how to adjust the storage space of your cluster according to your needs.

 > [!primary]
 >
-> This feature is available for engines that use storage space
+> This feature is available for engines that use storage space.
 >

 ## Requirements